Favorite Snowman Books For The Classroom

 The Biggest Snowman Ever by Steven Kroll is a fun story that you can use to compare characters.
 In this book, two mice who live different lives are in competition with each other to build the biggest snowman.
-They soon learn that team work can help you achieve your goals.
+They soon learn that teamwork can help you achieve your goals.

 Snowmen At Night

 The illustrations in the book Snowmen At Night are wonderful.
 In this story, the snowmen in a town come alive at night.
 The illustrations alone make reading this book worth it.
 Your imagination will run wild in this story.
-As an extension activity, you can have your students write about what they think a snowman does when we go to sleep.
+As an extension activity, you can have your students write about what they think a snowman does when they go to sleep.

 100 Snowmen by Jen Arena is a math story.
-With your class you can read and work together to count up to 100!
+With your class, you can read and work together to count up to 100!